kasimfareeda/kasimfareeda/README.md

 ### Hi there 👋🏽
 I'm Fareeda, a sophmore majoring in Computer Science at Georgia Tech.
 I am passionate about design, technology and social change.
 I love learning new things and I am constantly looking for opportunities to challenge myself.
-I am currently internship seeking opportunities for summer 2021 that would allow me to explore my interests, specifically in UX/UI design, software developmet, human-computer interaction, or product management.
+I am currently internship seeking opportunities for summer 2021 that would allow me to explore my interests, specifically in software development, UX/UI design, human-computer interaction, or product management.

 Feel free to contact me on [LinkedIn](https://www.linkedin.com/in/kasimfareeda/) about anything.
 I'd love to hear from you!